Ryan Ruocco, Brooklyn Nets Play-by-Play Announcer

 The YES Network, the most-watched regional sports network in the country 15 of the last 17 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets, MLS' New York City FC and WNBA's New York Liberty.
 The network has won 126 New York Emmy Awards since its 2002 launch.

-In addition to his YES work, Ruocco is one of the primary NBA play-by-play voices on ESPN and is the lead play-by-play announcer for ESPN's WNBA coverage.
-He also handles periodic NFL play-by-play on ESPN Radio as well as college football and college basketball play-by-play on ESPN's television networks, and he co-hosted ESPN New York Radio's mid-day show earlier in his career.
+In addition to his YES work, Ruocco is one of the primary NBA play-by-play voices on ESPN, was recently named lead play-by-play announcer for the network’s women’s college basketball package and is the lead play-by-play announcer for the WNBA on ESPN.
+He also handles periodic NFL play-by-play on ESPN Radio as well as college football and college basketball play-by-play on ESPN’s television networks, and he co-hosted ESPN New York Radio’s mid-day show.

-Ruocco also currently co-hosts Uninterrupted's R2C2 podcast with Yankees' pitcher CC Sabathia.
+Ruocco also co-hosts The Ringer’s R2C2 podcast with former Yankees pitcher CC Sabathia.

 Prior to joining YES, Ruocco handled basketball and football play-by-play at WFUV, Fordham University's radio station while he was a student there.
 He also hosted WFUV's One on One, New York's longest-running sports call-in show.
 In 2008, he received Fordham's prestigious Marty Glickman Award, named for the legendary play-by-play announcer.